1.5 Feature List

 csUtil).
 See section Basics and Overview.
 See section Configuration File.

-Higher level tool library containing things example procedural
+Higher level tool library containing things like some example procedural

 textures (plasma, fire, and water), full screen effects, collider support,